valeman/Awesome_Math_Books/README.md

 # Featured Book

-## Kiselev’s Arithmetic — A.P.
+## Kiselev's Arithmetic — A.P.
 Kiselev

 ![Kiselev Arithmetic](kiselev_cover.png)

 The legendary mathematics textbook that trained generations of scientists in Russia, the USSR, and China.

-For more than **125 years**, Kiselev’s books were among the most widely used mathematics textbooks in the world.
+For more than **125 years**, Kiselev's books were among the most widely used mathematics textbooks in the world.

-Over **100 million copies** were printed.
+Over **80 million copies** were printed.

 The book is famous for its: